seddonym/seddonym.github.io/_posts/2018-05-04-django-signals.md

 ## An example

 Let's look at a practical example.
+Imagine we're developing a ticket booking site.
+On this site, if an event is fully booked, users can join a waiting list.

-Imagine a ticket booking site that allows users to join waiting lists for oversubscribed events.
-If someone cancels their booking, the system should kick off a process to allow those on the waiting list to book instead, using the following function:
+We need to develop a feature where if someone cancels their booking, the system should kick off a process to allow those on the waiting list to book instead.
+To do this, the following function should be called when a booking is cancelled:

 {% highlight python %}
 def promote_waiting_list(booking):
     ...
 {% endhighlight %}

-We can use signals to trigger this when a booking is cancelled, by defining a custom signal to represent the cancellation of a booking:
+We can achieve this using signals.
+First, we define a custom signal that represents the cancellation of a booking:

 {% highlight python %}
 booking_cancelled = Signal(providing_args=['booking'])